BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

             post_item(item)
 ```

+[Requests](https://docs.python-requests.org/en/latest/) is an HTTP library for Python that can be used to communicate with APIs.
 The `post_item` function uses Requests to post the item.
 It also raises an exception if something goes wrong.